Privacy Policy

 Our contact details

 We welcome your feedback and questions.
-If You wish to contact us, please send an email to rachel@bsal.co.uk or you can write to us at 30 Keirby Walk, Burnley, Lancashire or call us on 01282 454744.
+If You wish to contact us, please send an email to info@bsal.co.uk or you can write to us at 30 Keirby Walk, Burnley, Lancashire.
+BB11 2DE or call us on 01282 454744.
 We may change this Policy from time to time.
 You should check this policy occasionally to ensure you are aware of the most recent version which will apply each time you deal with us.

 Changes to this statement